6Sravani/Uni_Store/README.md

 * **Secure by Design:** Utilizes the Data Transfer Object (DTO) pattern and MapStruct to create a secure API contract, preventing internal data models from being exposed.
 * **Robust Error Handling:** Features a centralized, global exception handler (`@RestControllerAdvice`) and custom security exception handlers to provide consistent and predictable JSON error responses.
 * **Advanced Product Catalog:** A fully normalized schema to support products with complex variations (e.g., size, color), attributes, and multiple images.
+* **Persistent Shopping Cart:** A database-backed cart system using UUIDs that allows users to sync their cart across multiple devices.
+Includes smart "upsert" logic to handle quantity updates automatically.
 * **High-Performance Queries:** Custom JPQL with `JOIN FETCH` is used to solve the N+1 query problem, ensuring efficient data retrieval.

 ---